-Continuing from the previous year, equipment such as chillers, air conditioners and compressors were replaced with Best Practice Technologies (BPT) equipment in 2021.
+Continuing from the previous year, equipment such as chillers, air conditioners and compressors were replaced with Best Practice Technologies (BPT) equipment in 2022.
 Through optimized control using multiple units of air conditioners and compressors, we are operating equipment more efficiently corresponding to fluctuating demand.

-In addition, we are switching lights to LED around the world.
+In addition, we are switching lights to LED worldwide.
 Our plants, offices and logistics centers in Japan have accomplished plans announced in 2015, reducing CO2 emissions by approximately 4.65 thousand tons annually.
 Affiliated companies outside Japan are also proactively switching to LED lights.

-Eliminating wasted energy
+Eliminating energy wastage

-As in the previous year, in 2021 we continued to take steps to find areas with wasted energy, reduce energy use to the minimum required and use unused energy in other processes.
+As in the previous year, in 2022 we continued to take steps to find areas with wasted energy, reduce energy use to the minimum required, and use energy that was unused in other processes.